Fundamental Microscopic Properties as Predictors of Large-Scale Quantities of Interest: Validation through Grain Boundary Energy Trends: Conclusions

 \section{Conclusions}

 We have shown how data from atomistic simulations using classical IPs can serve as an ensemble of ``synthetic materials'' for purposes of exploring the underlying physical mechanisms in real materials.
-This approach allows us to uncover relations between fundamental microscopic properties (\textit{canonical properties}) and large-scale QoIs that are out of reach for first principles methods, such as DFT.
-Central to the approach is the assumption that the synthetic materials and real materials belong to the same statistical pool, i.e.\ that correlations identified from IPs calculations also apply to first principles methods (and by extension to real materials).
-As a proof of concept, we study the underlying physics behind symmetric tilt grain boundary energies in FCC metals.
-Exploration of the top performing models uncover the most used factors, which we infer to be significant contributors to GB energy.
-These predictors of GB energetics include the vacancy migration energy, vacancy formation energy, and $C_{44}$ elastic constant.
-We connect these highly used canonical properties to existing modeling approaches for GBs, such as arrays of dislocations and broken-bond models.
-We use this data to make suggestions regarding the most important properties to be included in a training set when developing an IP for atomistic simulations where GBs play an important role.
-Future work includes extending this data-driven approach to property prediction for other QoIs, such as plastic flow strength \cite{jaspersonCrossscaleCovarianceMaterial2024}.
-Furthermore, opportunities may exist to leverage more sophisticated methods such as symbolic regression \cite{Schmidt2009S-Distilling} or data-driven partial differential equation (PDE) discovery \cite{rudyDatadrivenDiscoveryPartial2017}, to uncover more complex and fundamental relations.
+This approach allows us to uncover relations between fundamental microscopic properties computable from first principles (\textit{canonical properties}) and large-scale QoIs beyond the reach of first principles.
+Central to the approach is the assumption that the synthetic materials and real materials belong to the same statistical pool, i.e., that correlations identified from IP calculations also apply to first-principles methods (and by extension to real materials).

+As a proof of principle, we focus on symmetric tilt GB energies in FCC metals as the QoI.
+We chose this property due to the availability of first-principles results \cite{zhengGrainBoundaryProperties2020} for validation purposes, along with a high-quality computational protocol (test driver) in OpenKIM \cite{watersAutomatedDeterminationGrain2023}.
+Exploration of the top performing models uncover the most used factors (canonical properties) that we infer to be significant predictors of GB energy: vacancy formation energy, vacancy migration energy, and the $C_{44}$ elastic constant.
+We relate these factors to existing modeling approaches for GBs, such as arrays of dislocations and broken-bond models.

+The approach presented here can be adopted for training IPs for QoIs for which first-principles results are not available: 1) Perform simulations with an ensemble of existing IPs to compute the QoI; 2) Develop a regression model relating the predicted QoIs to a pool of candidate canonical properties; 3) Incorporate first-principles values (and associated atomic configurations) of properties most correlated with the QoI into the training set of the new IP designed for simulating the QoI.
+An example of this approach applied to the plastic flow strength of metals, well beyond the reach of first-principles calculations, is described in \cite{jaspersonCrossscaleCovarianceMaterial2024}.
+Note also that the regression model can be used with first-principles values of the predictor properties to provide a direct estimate for the QoI.